24x15.5cm Classic Cyanotype from TruNeg Negative

 Table displaying stops 0 to 8, negative pixel values, and factors with corresponding negative pixel values, but factor for stop 8 is missing.

-This creates a negative with very small and uneven factors between the shadow and the midtone stops, and large changes in the highlights.
+This creates a negative with very small and uneven factors in the shadows and midtone stops, and large jumps in the highlights.
 This explains the faint, low-contrast shadows and midtones and the excessive contrast in the highlights of inverted negatives.

 Line graph comparing correct negative and arithmetic negative pixel values against subject brightness in stops, with negative pixel values decreasing as brightness increases.

 The figure above also shows the constantly changing proportion between the positive exposure stops and negative pixel values.
-For example, the change between stops one and two is represented by 58 RGB, but the stop change between six and seven is only 9 RGB in the negative.
+For example, in the correct negative, the range between stops one and two is 52 RGB, but the range between six and seven is 9 RGB, making it difficult to calculate the intermediate negative values.

 A graph displaying the relationship between negative and positive prints in printing technology.
 It has a black background with yellow trend line, labeled axes, and annotations indicating print types and gamma correction.

-However, if the logarithms of the stop inputs are plotted against the logarithms of the negative outputs, the graph becomes a straight line, producing an inverse proportion between the positive and negative logarithms and making it possible to calculate the negative value B of any positive pixel A.
+If the logarithms of the stop inputs are plotted against the logarithms of the negative, the graph becomes a straight line, indicating an inverse proportion between the positive and negative logarithms.